*Darjeeling Express at Kingly Court has closed down but they have reopened at Covent Garden in 2020*

 Bhapa Doi (£5)

-For dessert, we each ordered this classic steamed yoghurt.
+For dessert, we each ordered Bhapa Doi, which is a classic steamed yoghurt dessert.
 These ones from Darjeeling are lined with a subtle rosy fragrance.
 Super creamy and velvety in texture, this was certainly one heavenly dessert.
 It was delightfully light with a delectable sweetness in it.
 It was the perfect finishing touch to the meal – very simple and comforting yet so elegant and effective.
 I much prefer this over any other puddings!

-All in all, Darjeeling Express is definitely one to watch out for.
+Darjeeling Express is definitely one to watch out for.
 It’s all-rounded quality comfort food with a delicate touch of sophistication.
 It’s tremendously inspiring to see how a self-taught cook has come to such a huge achievement from running supper clubs to being one of the hottest dining spots within a mere few months of launching.
 Definitely go check out this place and treat yourself to an authentic Indian comfort food feast.
-You can book a table on their website.